brisvag/gibberify/README.md

 Gibbery is a simple gibberish generator that translates words from a real language to a (almost) pronounceable gibberish.

-It uses words taken from [wooorm/dictionaries](https://github.com/wooorm/dictionaries/tree/master/dictionaries) to generate new syllables which are used to convert real language into a wrangled mess or nonsense.
+It uses words taken from [wooorm/dictionaries](https://github.com/wooorm/dictionaries/tree/master/dictionaries) to generate new syllables which are used to convert real language into a wrangled mess of nonsense.

 #### DISCLAIMER: